About the Programme

 The ultimate goal of the Mentoring Programme is to increase the number of women in policy and decision-making roles across sectors.

 Leadership Development Curriculum

 At the core of the Mentoring Programme is the one-to-one cross-industry Mentoring Relationship, a hallmark of TWF’s Mentoring Programme.
 Supplementing the Mentor/Protégé pairing is a series of Peer to Peer Mentoring activities, which facilitate the creation of a highly supportive network of women leaders.
-For the 10th Year, we have added a third strand of Group Mentoring.
+The Group Mentoring is the third strand of the mentoring programme where protégés and mentors share their challenges and expertise within a smaller group.
 Finally, the Leadership Development Curriculum includes a series of Leadership Skills Workshops designed to enhance participants’ interpersonal and personal development.